-You can find the female Eastern Carpenter Bee, common in Virginia, under eaves of homes, wood railings and floor joists under a raised wood deck.
+You can find the female Eastern Carpenter Bee (boring bee), common in Virginia, under eaves of homes, wood railings and floor joists under a raised wood decks.
 Treated lumber does not deter the carpenter bee as they do not eat the wood.
 The female bores holes into wood to place her eggs as male carpenter bee acts as sentinel while she works.
 Male carpenter bees have a yellow or white mark on their face and do not sting.

 The carpenter bee is similar in appearance to bumblebees, but has a mostly black body and a hairless patch between their wings.
 In Virginia they are most active in April and May.

 The nest have multiple branches, if multiple females are present, with each adult female living and laying eggs in a separate branch, but they will share the same entrance.
-Because the nests are extremely costly to build, it is common for females to try to reuse old nests.
+Because the nests are time consuming to build, it is common for females to try to reuse old nests.
 They can lay between 5 and 10 eggs in a season.

-The carpenter bee lays her eggs around July, sometime in August through mid-September, all the pupae have become an adult carpenter bees and emerge.
-Soon after a carpenter bee lays her eggs they begin to run out of steam.
+The carpenter bee lays her eggs around July.
+After a carpenter bee (wood boring bee) lays her eggs, they begin to run out of steam.
 You may see them resting on flowers, failing to the ground from flight or even walking about.
 By early August the adult carpenter bees that worked so hard to build the nest will die.
 The new generation of carpenter bees will hibernate in the nest through the winter and early the following spring will begin the cycle all over again.